Monday, May 27, 2024

 or the eye in union?

-Perhaps outside one window
+Perhaps outside your window

 the U in Rumi mishears